DamiMartinez/damimartinez.github.io/_posts/2025-10-01-rethinking-lean-startup-ai.md

 3. Measure customer responses and behavior.
 4. Learn from that data, then decide whether to persevere or pivot.

-Its brilliance lies in *validated learning* — making product decisions based on evidence, not assumptions.
+Its brilliance lies in *validated learning*: making product decisions based on evidence, not assumptions.

 ## The AI Twist